chromestone/Computer-Vision/README.md

 # Computer Vision
-My experimentations with computer visions (more coming soon!)
+My experimentations with computer vision (more coming soon!)